Southeast Asia’s Grab buys Uber’s regional business

-Fast growing ridesharing, food delivery and financial services business Grab says it is acquiring Uber’s Southeast Asian business operations.
+Fast growing ridesharing, food delivery and financial services business Grab is acquiring Uber’s Southeast Asian business operations

 The company said Monday that Uber will in turn take a 27.5 percent stake in Singapore-based Grab and its CEO, Dara Khosrowshahi, will join Grab’s board.